tonyma163/ERCT/README.md

 ## ERC721T - Saving Unique NFT Data on the Smart Contract.

 ## ERC721 Issue
 Nowadays, the ERC721 token has non-fungible.
 However, only the token id is unique and immutable.
-The ERC721 is not saving any data about the NFT.
+The ERC721 is not saving any data about the NFT (only the metadata uri).
 It is just a bridge linking the NFT to the JSON metadata, which truly saves the public's NFT data that the public desired (like the image :) ).
 Although many good NFT projects have uploaded their metadata on the IPFS (It is no doubt that it is much safe), we cannot ensure the pinning service keeps running so It still has the potential risk.
 Once the metadata lost, nobody will know the info in its.

 ## Suggestion
 Blockchain is a technology that ensure the data is immutable.
 So, the answer is easy - saving the NFTs data on the smart contract.